jomjohn/drill/_docs/data-sources-and-file-formats/030-deploying-and-using-a-hive-udf.md

----
-title: "Deploying and Using a Hive UDF"
+# Deploying and Using a Hive UDF
-date:
-parent: "Data Sources and File Formats"
----
 If the extensive Hive functions, such as the mathematical and date functions, which Drill supports do not meet your needs, you can use a Hive UDF in Drill queries.
 Drill supports your existing Hive scalar UDFs.
 You can do queries on Hive tables and access existing Hive input/output formats, including custom serdes.
 Drill serves as a complement to Hive deployments by offering low latency queries.

 ## Creating the UDF